allegroai/clearml-docs/docs/clearml_sdk/task_sdk.md

 ## Querying / Searching Tasks

 Search and filter tasks programmatically.
-Input search parameters into the [`Task.get_tasks`](../references/sdk/task.md#taskget_tasks) method, which returns a list of task objects that match the search.
+Input search parameters into the [`Task.get_tasks`](../references/sdk/task.md#taskget_tasks) class method, which returns a list of task objects that match the search.
 Pass `allow_archived=False` to filter out archived tasks.